HR trends

 Emphasizing Well-Being and Company Culture

-More than ever before, HR teams have had to embrace not only their operational role but also the need to ensure employee well-being and to support employees through challenging and life-altering experiences.
+More than ever before, HR teams have had to embrace not only their operational role but also the essential responsibility of ensuring employee well-being.
+In this context, they are tasked with supporting employees through challenging and life-altering experiences.
+Consequently, HR has become a vital advocate for mental health and resilience, fostering an environment where individuals feel valued and heard during these turbulent times.

 HR Skills

-Keeping company culture and values at the centre of all activities has been an additional challenge for organisations faced with a remote and increasingly contingent workforce.
-Once again, HR is at the forefront of helping ensure that company values are embedded in communication, working practices and policies, behaviours and decision-making.
+Keeping company culture and values at the center of all activities has been a challenge for organizations with a remote and contingent workforce.
+As a result, HR is once again at the forefront of this effort.
+It plays a pivotal role in embedding company values into communication, working practices, policies, behaviors, and decision-making.
+By prioritizing these values, HR fosters a sense of unity and purpose.
+This focus is crucial for maintaining employee engagement and loyalty in a dispersed work environment.

 Adapting Core HR Activities to Remote Environments